 Which brings us to the next most important point of them all — the editing process, more specifically, picture editing (we’ll get to sound editing soon).

 Your cinematographer might have some suggestions, but make sure before you hire an editor, you’re already familiar with their work.

-This is a pretty big responsibility, so make sure whoever you hire understands the tone and feel of the film ahead of time, but don’t be afraid to let them use the skills you hired them for — striking that balance will be key to telling a great visual story.
-Editing software like Adobe Premiere, Avid, and Final Cut Pro, are recommended.
+This is a pretty big responsibility, so make sure whoever you hire understands the tone and feel of the film ahead of time.
+But don’t be afraid to let them use the skills you hired them for — striking that balance will be key to telling a great visual story.
+Editing software like Avid, Adobe Premiere or Final Cut Pro, are recommended.

 Assembling footage takes time — it could take anywhere from a month and a half to several months.
 The first draft of the film is called a Rough Cut, and the final version will be called the Answer Print.
 When the director is happy with the visuals, they’ll “lock the picture,” and the sound editing can begin.